 It’s easy to manage multiple Go City sightseeing passes on one phone if they were purchased in the same transaction and tied to your account.
 Load up the passes and swipe between them for scanning when entering an attraction (I was recently in charge of scanning our New York Explorer passes, and it could not have been easier).
 The app also allows you to contact customer service with one tap.

-After you register your purchase of a Go San Diego pass on the app, you’ll get immediate access to directions, hours, other tips for making the most of your San Diego visit, and much more handy information all in one spot.
+After you register your purchase of a Go San Diego Pass on the app, you’ll get immediate access to directions, hours, other tips for making the most of your San Diego visit, and much more handy information all in one spot.

 9. The Pass Provides Cost Certainty